xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n127 - **Homogenous Arrays** DIDN'T SOLVED IT AT FIRST TRY!!!!!
 Quite complicated, try again. n128 - **What dominates your array** Check other solutions, not sure on which one is more optimal in time complexity

+n129 - **Sum all the arrays** DIDN'T SOLVED IT AT FIRST TRY!!!!!
+Quite complicated, try again.